Usage Tips:

 Sample Output:

-# Kerberos
+TO-DO# Kerberos

 nxc ldap <DC> -u '<USER>' -k --use-kcache --bloodhound --collection All --dns-server <DC_IP>